If you're going freelance, then you should be careful about how you spend your money when setting things up.

 Our favourite of the bunch, FreeAgent lets you "nail the daily admin", covering everything from expenses, payroll, and time tracking, to estimates and invoices – it's got everything you need.
 You can also see the bigger picture by keeping track of your cash flow and project profitability, and easily see who owes you money.
 You can even relax about tax as you'll be able to see how much tax you owe and when it's due, filing VAT, RTI and Self Assessment directly to HMRC.
 Even better, if you refer people you can get discounts on your subscription, and – if you get enough referrals – you'll get the software for free, and even start to earn commission on future signups.
 With a free trial, it's easy to see if it's the one for you.

-Save time and lighten your workload with this simple and intuitive online accounting tool, courtesy of ClearBooks.
-Starting from just £7.20 per month, it's award-winning software that was created by accountants, for accountants.
-Covering invoicing, expenses, financial reports and tax submissions.
+Save time and lighten your workload with this intuitive and straightforward online accounting tool, courtesy of ClearBooks.
+It starts from just £7.20 per month; it's award-winning software that was created by accountants, for accountants — covering invoicing, expenses, financial reports and tax submissions.
 Perfect.

-If you just need to have somewhere to deal with your expenses, then Expensify is the solution.
+If you need to have somewhere to deal with your expenses, then Expensify is the solution.
 You can even hook it up to accounting software such as Xero and QuickBooks.
-Starting from $5 per month.
+It starts at $5 per month.

 If you want to be good with your money, then Mint is a handy little tool that lets you effortlessly manage your cash flow, budgets and bills, all in one place.
 You can even receive alerts for unusual account charges, and get custom tips for reducing fees and saving money.
 Mint!

 Just need to go paperless and turn your receipts into data?
 Shoeboxed allows you to scan and organise receipts and business cards, create expense reports, track mileage and more.